AndreiUPT/AndreiUPT/README.md

 - 👋 Hi, I’m @AndreiUPT
 - 👀 I’m interested in Sofware Development
-- 🌱 I’m currently learning OOP,C,ADA,DSA,C++
+- 🌱 I’m currently learning OOP(Java,Python),C,ADA,DSA and in the future I want to be very good in WebDev(HTML,CSS,Java Script).
 - 💞️ I’m looking to collaborate on Sofware Applications
 - 📫 How to reach me ...